-If the Predators want to find more success against the San Jose Sharks, especially against sharp-shooters Joe Thornton and Jonathan Cheechoo, they'll have to stay out of the box, or as we like to call it, "chateau bow-wow."
+If the Predators want to find more success against the San Jose Sharks, especially against sharp-shooters like Joe Thornton and Jonathan Cheechoo, they'll have to stay out of the box, or as we like to call it, "chateau bow-wow."
 In Game 2, San Jose's three first-period goals all came on the power play and two of them were on the 5-on-3.

 |Avs forward Joe Sakic: Scored an NHL playoff-record seventh overtime goal in win over Stars.|

 |Buffalo's J.P.
 Dumont and Jason Pominville: Each had three goals and an assist in an 8-2 win.|